binfnstats/VividR/README.md

 #> [9] "Testosterone.glucuronide"
 ```

-And produces the following MVP plot for the entire 109 features on a log
+And produces the following Mosaic Pairwise Variance Plot plot for the entire 109 features on a log
 scale:

 ``` r